magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 ...
 ```

-This time, `push-snapshot` task complain about the fact that the git
+This time, the `push-snapshot` task complains about the fact that the git
 branch is not clean.
 This is something that we should like, because
-generally speaking your not publishing something that it's still to be
+generally speaking you're not publishing something that is still to be
 committed, right?
-So, let's be nice with ourself, commit the work
+So, let's be nice to ourselves and commit the work
 we have done so far

 ```clj